soumikp/project625/README.md

 <hr>

-Please note: given the nature of the tables and figures in the report, we chose not to create a pdf file but use an html-based report instead.
+Please note: given the nature of the tables and figures in the report, we chose not to create a pdf file but use an [html-based report](http://rstudio-pubs-static.s3.amazonaws.com/706808_c6701bf164ac4d878d8eda514ad0b0e9.html) instead.
 Barring the figures and tables, the text falls within the five-page requirement as stated in the  requirements section of the project description on Canvas.
-The report (excluding figures and tables) is also included in this repository and may be found  [here](https://github.com/soumikp/project625/blob/main/report_no_figures_tables.pdf).
+The [report (excluding figures and tables)](https://github.com/soumikp/project625/blob/main/report_no_figures_tables.pdf) is also included in this repository.